 Powering a Refrigerator – For a Short Time Only!

 If your electricity rarely goes out – but on the few occasions it does, you would like to make sure to save the hundreds of dollars of food in your refrigerator – you may want to consider a small all-in-one back-up system.
-For about $300, a Xantrex Power Pack X1500 battery/inverter combo can provide power to a medium-sized (18 cubic feet) refrigerator for 2-4 hours before the battery needs to be recharged.
+For about $600, a Xantrex Power Pack X1500 battery/inverter combo can provide power to a medium-sized (18 cubic feet) refrigerator for 2-4 hours before the battery needs to be recharged.
 That power pack can be recharged by plugging it into a wall outlet.
 If you have extended outages, you will need to charge the power pack’s battery by other means, such as a solar panel.
-You could use a small 12-Volt solar panel to recharge the battery in the power pack.
-As an example, for a full charge, a 60-Watt solar panel would need full sunlight exposure for about 3-5 days.
+You could use a small 12-volt solar panel to recharge the battery in the power pack.
+As an example, for a full charge, a 150-Watt solar panel would need full sunlight exposure for 2-3 days.

 If you need to run multiple loads for several days while the power is out, you face a more costly solution and one that requires more analysis on your part.
 To size a large backup system, start by completing an examination of what you will be running: a Loads List.
 Don’t list everything in your house; just select the things you need to use during the outage.
 This will keep the costs down and can reduce system complexity.
 For example, you may choose to install a system that would provide power for your refrigerator, compact fluorescent light bulbs, a fan, and a small TV.